 (a) The amounts reported in these columns reflect the threshold, target and maximum amounts available under the STIP.
-For Mr. Sandri, threshold, target and maximum amounts under the STIP were determined by the Compensation Committee in December 2011.
-The threshold and target for Mr. Lovette were established outside the terms of the STIP.
-See "Compensation Discussion and Analysis - Compensation to William W. Lovette" and - "Compensation to Fabio Sandri" for a discussion of the performance targets.
-Our Compensation Committee is responsible for determining whether the Company meets its performance targets for a performance period.
+For Mr. Sandri, threshold, target and maximum amounts under the STIP were determined by the Compensation Committee in February 2013.
+The threshold and target for Mr. Lovette were established under the terms of the STIP.
+See "Compensation Discussion and Analysis - Compensation to William W. Lovette" and "Compensation Discussion and Analysis - Compensation Committee is responsible for determining whether the Company meets its performance targets for a performance period.